The UCS Science Fellows Program brings scientists and scholars to UCS to work on innovative and forward-looking projects.

-UCS currently awards Kendall Science Fellowships and Hitz Family Climate Fellowships.
+UCS currently awards Kendall Science Fellowships and Hitz Family Climate Fellowships, and participates in the Herbert Scoville Jr. Peace Fellowship.

 Kendall Science Fellowships were initiated in 2008 to honor Nobel Prize winning physicist Henry Kendall, co-founder of UCS and long-time chair of our board.
 Kendall was known for his unique ability to shake up the status quo and catalyze new thinking, and UCS looks to Kendall Fellows to do the same across our issue areas.